 16 - 18 March 2018, Bungendore

 Bungendore Harvest Festival is a celebration of cold-climate food - how it grows, where it grows, where to get it, how to prepare it and how to eat it.
-From Friday 16 March to Sunday 18 March the region will come alive as the three day event brings visitors to the region to celebrate the town’s primary produce.
-Restaurants will create special menus and offer live music, a street festival will bring producers together to offer tastings, demonstrations and stalls, and farm, winery and garden trails and tours will be offered to encourage visitors to explore the region.
+From Friday 16 March to Sunday 18 March the region will come alive as the three-day event brings visitors to the region to celebrate the town’s primary produce.
+Restaurants will create special menus and offer live music, a street festival will bring producers together to offer tastings and demonstrations, and farm, winery and garden trails and tours will be offered to encourage visitors to explore the region.

 Goulburn Reader Writer Festival

 The Goulburn Reader Writer Festival is a celebration of all things reading and writing in the Goulburn and surrounding areas and includes a full day of events based at the Goulburn Mulwaree Library.
 The theme for 2018 is ‘Feed your Mind’ and will bring together food bloggers, magazine publishers and celebrity chefs along with food writers for recipe books, historians and novelists.
 The festival will present writing, publishing, book-binding and blogging workshops; children’s story-time and craft; author talks; panel discussions; cooking, cocktail and tea demonstrations; and an international food fair with food vans.
 Stall-holders will be selling self-published books, illustrations, book-related craft and food products.